MisterProtocol/RAND-editor/README.md

 in an idiosyncratic way, as it dates from a "do-it-yourself" era when third-party libraries were nonexistent.
 The second branch handles mouse support by means of a completely rewritten input section, which uses `ncurses` to multiplex terminal and mouse input.
+This version is called e20.

 ### Extra files